top of page

 • Wheel and Tire Package

-New owner needed it to be usable for a family so he did not modifications to transform it from a basic shell to a usable van.
-This did require van to be taken completely apart to the steel walls.
+The new owner needed it to be usable for a family so he did modifications to transform it from a basic shell to a usable van.
+This required the van to be taken completely apart from the steel walls.

 • Added rear door windows, for light and visibility